raspberrypilearning/lamp-web-server-with-wordpress/en/step_3.md

 As you can see, the `html` directory and `index.html` file are both owned by the `root` user, so you'll need to use `sudo` to edit them.

+--- task ---
-You can edit this file using mousepad:
+Open the `index.html` file using mousepad

 ```bash
 sudo mousepad index.html
 ```
+--- /task ---

+--- task ---
-If you make a change to the file, save it, and refresh the browser, you will see your change appear.
+Make a change to the file, then save it and refresh the browser.
+You will see your change appear on the web page.
+--- /task ---